 Here are some suggestions for sustaining your energetic flow throughout the entire morning.

 - Eat breakfast.
 You need calories to function.

 - Work in 45-minute cycles.
 You won’t get burned out.

 - Try pomodoro.
 It forces you to focus.

 - Do not schedule meetings or allow interruptions.

-Put your three most important tasks on the to-do list.
+Put your 3 most important tasks on the to-do list

 If your to-do list is short, odds are pretty high that you’ll accomplish everything on it.
 The brain loves a sense of forward momentum and completion.
 Small wins, like crossing a single item off your to-do list, give your brain a shot of dopamine.
 This chemical neurotransmitter gives your brain a positive surge and a boost of more productive energy.
 The result?
 You get something else done.